 Mission Statement: To advocate, promote, and create opportunities for all forms of bicycling in the Miami Valley

-History: Bike Miami Valley started to emerge in the early 1960s and operated under a few different titles until becoming the organization you know of today.
+History: Bike Miami Valley started to emerge in the early 1960s and operated under a few different titles until becoming the organization we are today.
 It all leads back to the Huffy Corporation.
 In 1961 Horace Huffman Jr., Chairman and CEO of the Huffy Bicycle Corporation, co-founded and sat as the first president of the Dayton Cycling Club.
 Four years later, he formed and led the Greater Dayton Bikeway Committee, which later would be named the Miami Valley Regional Bicycle Council (MVRBC).
 Bike Miami Valley (BMV), this nonprofit organization, branched from MVRBC in the early 70s.
 Bike Miami Valley drafted one of the nation’s first regional bikeway plans, which was adopted by Dayton’s regional planning commission in 1973.
 This proved instrumental in the development of much of the recreational trail system you might be familiar with today.
 After being officially incorporated in 1979, BMV was diligently focused on the region’s cycling trends over the next twenty years.
 In addition, BMV hosted the region’s largest and most widely celebrated bike event; The Thunder Road Bike-a-thon.
 In the past decade, BMV became dormant, and there is no better way to say it… but BMV simply put itself out of business by accomplishing its core programs and initiatives.
 There seemed to be little left to do, so the organization fell silent.
 In 2008 BMV resurfaced from that dormant period and is now refocused on current cycling trends and the region’s growing cycling community, which is dramatically different today.
 We are the founding organization of the Miami Valley Cycling Summit, an event held biennially around the region.
 The latest accomplishment to our record is hiring full-time staff and launching southwest Ohio’s first bike share program, Link, in May of 2015.
 Bike Miami Valley operates 37 Link hubs and a fleet of pedal and pedal assist bicycles in downtown Dayton and the surrounding historic neighborhoods.
 The system generates approximately 25,000 trips annually and serves approximately 3,500 unique users annually.
 Bike Miami Valley is recognized as a Platinum Level Bicycle Friendly Business by the League of American Bicyclists.

 Please consider joining Bike Miami Valley and help us write the next 30 years of our history.